 Step1: UDM updates subscription information which aims to revoke the user consent due to the request from user.
 User can request to withdraw its specific user consent corresponding the user data, e.g. location, identity through the demand on network.
 How does the user require the revocation is not captured in this solution.

-Editor’s Note: How does the UDM decide whether a data consumer is allowed to subscribe to the service is ffs

-Editor's note: how to achieve the necessary granularity of subscription to receive only relevant consent revocation information (i.e. related to that data, and for what purpose) is FFS.
+NOTE Y: The existing mechanism as depicted in 13.3 in TS 33.501 can be reused for authorization of subscribing the service on the UDM

 Step2a: UDM shall send out the Nudm_SDM_Notify message which shall include UE ID, processor ID, purpose of processing, user consent result to the Intermediate NF.
 UE ID is relevant to the subscriber ID, e.g. SUPI, GPSI, processor ID refers to a data processor who processes data for the UE, can be PLMN ID, AF ID, or more generic, e.g. “3rd party” or “all”.
 Purpose of processing is linked to the revoked services.
 User consent result refers to consent for data processor to process the data according to purpose of data processing, e.g. allowed or not allowed.